-The following image might help you to get an overview of some major Biblical events:
+The following image helps you to get an overview of some major Biblical events:

 The Bible was written centuries ago, so the events recorded have also taken place long ago.
 But when exactly?
 That’s not always easy to define.